 The sharing of your son's portfolio is a significant milestone and acts as a final report of his extended stay experience.
+This aims to acts as a final report of his extended stay experience.
 This aims to act as a new beginning in his learning journey generating a renewed focus and energy; one we hope to sustain over his remaining secondary years.

 The conference will take place during the day and follow our timetable structure.
 Each Wambana staff member will be assigned a family.
 Information regarding your son's Student Led Conference will be communicated with you in the week leading up to the end of the Wambana program.
-All enquiries regarding the Student Led Conference can be made through Megan McLaughlin in the Middle School on 8334 1219.
+All enquiries regarding the Student Led Conference can be made through Felicity Liddy in the Middle School on 8334 1219.